 Best Coverage

-The Ultra Adventure Storm by Sunday Afternoons is designed for the adventurer who wants maximum coverage.
+The Ultra Adventure Storm by Sunday Afternoons is designed for wet-weather adventurers seeking maximum coverage.

 This 100% waterproof, legionnaire-style hat has a 3¼-inch Reverse Split Brim that’s reinforced with three wired panels to ensure in-your-face fabric flapping is kept to a minimum.
 And to protect your neck from the elements, it also features a 6-inch-long neck cape.
 This add-on may look like a mullet for hats, but it’s super handy to have in both sunny and stormy conditions.